Upstatement/stream-manager/spec.md

 #### 1.2 Methodology

 This specification is intended to reflect the existing proprietary Feed Manager plugin built by Upstatement for use in client projects.
-One of the primary goals of this rewrite is to continue to target editorial end users, but remove complexity and reconsider the assumptions that caused the older plugin to miss its mark.
+One of the primary goals of this rewrite is to continue to target editorial end-users, but remove complexity and reconsider the assumptions that caused the older plugin to miss its mark.

 #### 1.3 Example Use Cases